PawelMurdzek/Cyber-certificates-and-writups/README.md

 # Cyber-writups
-This repo will contain my writeups from cyber- related sites.
-I will not do write-ups regularly.
-I strongly believe that doing more labs is more time-efficient.
+This repo will contain my certificates, aricles, writeups of labs and notes from learning rooms from cyber - related sites.
 ## My courses
 ### Cyber Defenders
 https://cyberdefenders.org/p/pawel.murdzek